Union County, FL

 Union County is also the western terminus of the Palatka - Lake Butler State Trail.
 Approximately 4.1 miles of this off-road trail have been paved eastward from its terminus in Lake Butler.
 It can also be walked.
 The town also is home to a very nice local history museum which is near the rail trail.
 The Union County Historical Museum, located in the Townsend Building, is one of the few remaining original buildings in town.
 Museum hours are limited; however, a friendly volunteer will unlock the door for you if you call in advance.
 Contact the town hall at (386) 496-3401 to make arrangements for a visit.

 In addition to the Palatka - Lake Butler State Trail, the town is also the northern terminus of the 61-mile out-and-back Gainesville to Lake Butler bicycle route.
-The route is known for being flat and fast due to the absence of turns, stop signs, and signalized intersections as well as the recent resurfacing of State Road 121, which now has striped bicycle lanes on its shoulders.
+The route is known for being flat and fast due to the absence of turns, stop signs, and signalized intersections combined with the recent resurfacing of State Road 121, which now has striped bicycle lanes on its shoulders.